 The Authority, based on legal advice, recorded an adequate provision to cover probable losses on the claims not fully covered by insurance.
-In the opinion of legal counsel, any liability in excess of insurance coverage and/or the recorded provision that may arise from such claims would not affect the Authority's financial position or operations, particularly since any claims that arose prior to the Authority's Title III case are prepetition claims and the only payment on such claims is pursuant to the Commonwealth Plan of Adjustment.
-Refer to Note 18 regarding additional information on the Commonwealth Plan of Adjustment.
+In the opinion of legal counsel, any liability in excess of insurance coverage and/or the recorded provision that may arise from such claims would not affect the Authority's financial position or operations.

-b.
-Grants- In the normal course of operations, the Authority receives grants from FEMA.
+Grants - In the normal course of operations, the Authority receives grants from different Federal Agencies.
 The grant program is subject to audit, the purpose of which is to ensure compliance with conditions precedent to the granting of funds.
 The expenditures financed by grants are subject to program compliance audits by the grantor and passed-through agencies authority in accordance with the requirements of the U.S. Office of Management and Budget Uniform Guidance 2 CFR Part 200, in order to assure compliance with grant requirements.
 If expenditures are disallowed due to noncompliance with grant program requirements, the Authority may be required to reimburse the grantor or pass-through agencies.
 Any liability for reimbursement which may arise as the result of these audits is not believed to be material.